-Governing bodies and proprietors should ensure they facilitate a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.
-(KCSiE 2022)
+Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding.
+This means involving everyone in the school or college, and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart (KCSiE 2023)

 As a school we ensure that the Governing bodies and proprietors ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-KCSiE 2022 highlights "This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding".
+KCSiE 2023 highlights "This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding."

-The Governing Board fully recognises its responsibilities with regard to Safeguarding and promoting the welfare of children in accordance with Government guidance.
+The Governing Board fully recognises its responsibilities with regard to safeguarding and promoting the welfare of children in accordance with Government guidance.
 The Governing Board have agreed processes which allow them to monitor and ensure that the school:

-- Has robust Safeguarding procedures in place - Operates safe recruitment procedures and carries out appropriate checks on new staff and adults working on the school site - Has procedures for dealing with allegations of abuse against any member of staff or adult on site - Has a member of the Leadership Team who is designated to take lead responsibility for dealing with Safeguarding and Child Protection issues - Takes steps to remedy any deficiencies or weaknesses regarding Safeguarding arrangements - Is supported by the Governing Board nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher; this is the Chair - Carries out an annual review of the Safeguarding policy and procedures - Carries out an annual Safeguarding Audit (Section 175 audit) in consultation with the Governing Board, sharing this with the CESCP on request.
+- Has robust safeguarding procedures in place - Operates safe recruitment procedures and carries out appropriate checks on new staff and adults working on the school site - Has procedures for dealing with allegations of abuse against any member of staff or adult on site - Has a member of the Leadership Team who is designated to take lead responsibility for dealing with safeguarding and child protection issues - Takes steps to remedy any deficiencies or weaknesses regarding Safeguarding arrangements - Is supported by the Governing Board nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher; this is the Chair - Carries out an annual review of the safeguarding policy and procedures - Carries out an annual Safeguarding Audit (Section 175 audit) in consultation with the Governing Board, sharing this with the CESCP on request.